Russian annexation of Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts: Consequences

 On 1 October, Russia began requiring Ukrainians wishing to cross into Ukrainian-held areas to fill out exit visas and get permission in advance.
 The number of people arriving from areas of Russian control slowed to a trickle, with talk of a "new Iron Curtain".
 Getting permission to leave can take up to two weeks and requires clearances from various Russian security agencies.

 On 19 October, President Vladimir Putin declared martial law in the annexed areas.

 Newsweek reported in September 2022 that some estimates suggest that the reconstruction of the annexed territories would cost Russia between $100 and $200 billion.
 A state budget published on 29 September by the Kremlin revealed that 3.3 billion roubles (about US$59 million) had been set aside to rebuild the regions.

 In December 2022, Peskov said that any peace plans to end the Russo-Ukrainian War can only proceed from Ukraine's recognition of Russia's annexation of occupied regions in September 2022.
 In January 2023, Putin cited recognition of Russia's sovereignty over the annexed territories as a condition for peace talks with Ukraine.

 In July 2024, Chief of the General Staff of the British Army Roland Walker said that with the current way of fighting, it would take Russia five years to fully control the four annexed regions, and it would cost Russia more than 1.5 million casualties.
 He said there were "no winners" in Russia's invasion of Ukraine, adding that "it is an utter devastation for both sides and lost generations."

+In March 2026 it was reported that the Russian Government planned to relocate 114,000 Russian citizens into the annexed territory by 2045 in an act of Settler colonialism, it was also reported that Russia plans to make significant Infrastructure and tourism investments for the annexed territories.